 Whilst it might not stop penalties accumulating on late payments, you might have the ability to agree on a Time to Pay Arrangement with them.

 Penalties on HMRC PAYE Tax Arrears obligation hold-up

 HM Revenue & Customs will bill late repayment fines on PAYE quantities that are not paid in full or not paid on schedule.

 |Number of defaults in the tax year||Penalty percentage applied to the amount that is late in the relevant month|

 Daily charges and penalty/interest will certainly continue to accrue on all unsettled quantities from the due and payable day to the date of payment.

 A late repayment penalty is charged if you pay less than what is in fact, due as well as if this quantity is still outstanding after 6 months after that an extra fine of 5% is charged on the quantities unpaid.

 Failure to report Real Time Information (RTI)

-The RTI online software program offers employers with a Full payment system (FPS) which tells HMRC regarding overpayments to employees as well as what deductions you have made.
+The RTI online software program offers employers a Full payment system (FPS) which tells HMRC regarding overpayments to employees as well as what deductions they have made.

 If you are more than 3 months late, you can be charged an added 5% of the NIC that should have been reported.